AzadDevX/Database/Readme.md

 ![AzadSqlBanner](https://github.com/Azad1324/Sql/assets/158297225/23f131f0-c061-47e3-bee9-24efae6c0e7e)
 # 1. Introduction

 Code readability is one of the most important components of teamwork.
-Basic coding should be readable and understandable so that other developers (teammates or open source) have the ability to understand faster and as a result develop faster.
+Basic coding should be readable and understandable so that other. developers (teammates or open source) have the ability to understand faster and as a result develop faster.

 Azad-Sql library has certain rules and regulations so that different projects can be written in the same way.
 Also, using the object-oriented method helps other members to master different parts of the project and develop without disturbing the main flow of the code.